-With the free "Find a Book, Georgia" search tool, you can help your son or daughter select books that best match his or her reading ability (Lexile measure), interests and goals.
+With the free "Find a Book, Georgia" search tool, you can help a child select books that best match his or her reading ability (Lexile measure), interests and goals.
 It's easy and fun to use!

+- 1. GO TO Lexile.com/fab/GA

-- 2. Enter your child's Lexile measure - 3.
-Have your child select interest categories
+- 2. ENTER the child's Lexile measure

+- 3. SELECT the child's interest categories

-4. View and refine the search results As you browse books that your child finds interesting, click the "Find in a Library" button next to the book title to check its availability at your local public library.
+- 4. VIEW AND REFINE the search results As you browse books that the child finds interesting, click the "Find in a Library" button next to the book title to check its availability at your local public library.